ft-interactive/starter-kit/README.md

   - [`data.js`](config/data.js) — an empty method where you can add data-fetching or -loading logic
   - [`index.js`](config/index.js) — the function that collects together all the configuration files in this folder and makes it available to the app inside the `context` provider
 - `dist` — the optimsed HTML/CSS/JS bundle, generated automatically every time you run `npm run build`.
 You shouldn't edit files in here manually, as any manual changes would just get overwritten next time you build.
+- [`pages/index`](pages/index) - These are the main files that render your page at `/`.
+(If you want to create pages for other routes, duplicate this under `pages/` and set the directory name to the name of your sub-path.)

 ## What's included in Starter Kit?